St. Louis, King

-A king leads in piety, mortification, and faith, and dies on crusade for a greater King
+A king leads in piety, mortification, and faith, and dies crusading for the King of all

 When Louis was a child his mother told him, “I would rather see you dead at my feet than that you should ever commit a mortal sin.”
 He never forgot her words.
-After his father’s early death, Louis was crowned, or anointed, king as a teenager.
-He married at twenty and he and his wife had eleven children.
-He was totally devoted to Christ and the Church, praying the breviary every day, attending daily Mass, and constructing stunning churches, including Paris’ Saint Chapelle to house his collection of relics, particularly that of the true Cross of Christ.
+After his father’s early death, Louis was crowned, or anointed, king in the quasi-liturgical ceremony whose main elements can still be seen at modern coronations.
+He married at twenty, and he and his wife had eleven children.
+He was totally devoted to Christ and the Church.
+He prayed the breviary every day, attended daily Mass, and constructed stunning churches, including Paris’ Saint Chapelle to house his collection of relics, including the true Cross of Christ.
 He was so disturbed by the sin of blasphemy that he promulgated a law that all blasphemers be branded on the lips.
-He waged war against the Cathars of southern France and, together with the Dominicans and the Inquisition, vanquished their heretical movement.
+He waged war against the Cathars of Southern France and, together with the Dominicans and the Inquisition, vanquished their heretical movement.

 Louis possessed an elusive charisma that made people not only want to be in his presence but also to touch his person.
 He was well educated, friendly, curious, and truly humble.
 Every man was his friend.
-He invited the quiet Saint Thomas Aquinas, who was studying in Paris at the time, over to dinner for theological conversation.
+He invited the quiet Saint Thomas Aquinas, who was studying in Paris at the time, over to dinner for the joy of theological conversation.
 He promulgated laws respecting the presumption of innocence and due process for everyone.
-He was, in short, the model Christian king who reigned over a golden century when France was the largest, most united, and wealthiest kingdom in Europe.
+He was, in short, a model Christian king who reigned over a golden century in which France was the largest, most unified, and wealthiest kingdom in Europe.

 Despite his fame and the creature comforts of home, Louis made the courageous, if reckless, decision to personally lead two crusades.
-The first was initially successful but ended disastrously with Louis’s army being crushed and he being captured.
+The first was initially successful but ended disastrously with Louis’s capture and his army being crushed in battle.
 Only a king’s ransom secured his release.
 The second crusade he embarked on was even more disastrous.
 King Louis died of typhus, along with many men in his camp, on the shores of modern Tunisia, having just begun their journey.
 One of his last acts was to kneel by his bed to receive Holy Communion.
 He had wanted to die a martyr, or a confessor, for the faith.
 His desire was not technically fulfilled.
-But he did give his life sacrificially in the noble, centuries long, quixotic quest to reconquer, and preserve, Jerusalem and the Holy Land for Christian pilgrimage.
+But he did give his life sacrificially in the noble, centuries-long, quixotic quest to reconquer Jerusalem and the Holy Land for Christian pilgrimage.
 He was canonized in 1297.

 Saint Louis of France, you were intrepid in your love for Christ and the Church.
-Give all modern Catholics some of your same daring spirit, so that we may be courageous in living and spreading the faith, so that we too may give and not count the cost.
+Impart from heaven to all modern Catholics some of your same daring spirit—to be courageous in living and spreading the faith, to give and not count the cost.